NEWAGE-Labs/nal.docs/docs/QSM.md

 ##### Practical Quantification Limit (PQL) #####
 >The lowest level that can be reliably achieved within specified limits of precision and accuracy during routine laboratory operating conditions.

+##### Reference Material #####
+>A reference material is a homogeneous and well characterized substance used for standardization of equipment used in the testing process.
+Reference materials are traceable to national or international standard reference materials (SRMs), such as National Institute of Standards and Technology (NIST), or certified reference materials (CRMs) from competent suppliers of reference materials.

 ##### Quality Management System #####
->The collective quality management system of the laboratory including documents, procedures, and LIMS components used for the implementation of an ISO/IEC 17025 and NELAC accredited system.
+>The collection of parts of the laboratory including, but not limited to, this manual, documents, records, procedures, and all LIMS components used for the implementation of a system compliant with ISO/IEC 17025, NELAC, and our company mission.

 ##### Quality Management Team #####
->The group of laboratory management responsible for oversight and implementation of this Quality System Manual and the quality management system.
+>The group of laboratory management responsible for oversight and implementation of the Quality Management System.
 This group consists of the:
 > * President
 > * VP Laboratory Operations
 > * Executive Assistant
 > * IT Director

+##### Quality System Procedures #####
+>The collection of documented procedures required for accurate and complete implementation of the Quality Management System.
+These procedures are maintained and reviewed for accuracy and completeness.
+Procedures found to be inaccurate or incomplete must be addressed with an immediate corrective action.

 ##### Quality System Records #####
 >The collection of paper documents, electronic files, raw data, and data structures that record laboratory operations.
 These records are maintained and reviewed for accuracy and completeness.
 Records found to be inaccurate or incomplete must be addressed with an immediate corrective action.